-- 11. You can apply for help under the CDRS if you meet either condition (a) or (b) and condition (c) below: - (a) You are (or were): - i. a retail customer of an authorised firm: - ii. a business customer (as defined in the Customer and Investor Protection Rules 2019) of an authorised firm (but only if your business has no more than 20 employees); - iii. an individual who is or was a beneficiary under a group policy issued by an authorised firm; - iv. an individual who is a surviving dependant of someone who has died and who was a retail customer of an authorised firm; - v. a legal personal representative of someone who has died and who was a retail customer of an authorised firm; - vi. the widow or widower of someone who was a retail customer of an authorised firm; or - vii. an individual who is entitled to benefit from an insurance contract issued to a retail customer of an authorised firm. - (b) You have made a complaint to the authorised firm concerned, or: - i. if you are an individual who is or was a beneficiary under a group policy issued by the firm, the person the policy was issued to has made a complaint to the firm; - ii. if you are an individual who is a surviving dependant of someone who has died and who was a retail customer of the firm, that customer has made a complaint to the firm; - iii. if you are a legal personal representative of someone who has died and who was a retail customer of the firm, that customer has made a complaint to the firm;
+- 11. You can apply for help under the CDRS if you meet condition (a),(b) and (c) below: - (a) You are (or were): - i. a retail customer of an authorised firm; - ii. a business customer (as defined in the Customer and Investor Protection Rules 2019) of an authorised firm (but only if your business has no more than 20 employees); - iii. an individual who is or was a beneficiary under a group policy issued by an authorised firm; - iv. an individual who is a surviving dependant of someone who has died and who was a retail customer of an authorised firm; - v. a legal personal representative of someone who has died and who was a retail customer of an authorised firm; - vi. the widow or widower of someone who was a retail customer of an authorised firm; or - vii. an individual who is entitled to benefit from an insurance contract issued to a retail customer of an authorised firm. - (b) You have made a complaint to the authorised firm concerned, or: - i. if you are an individual who is or was a beneficiary under a group policy issued by the firm, the person the policy was issued to has made a complaint to the firm;

-- iv. if you are the widow or widower of someone who was a retail customer of the firm, that customer has made a complaint to the firm; or - v. if you are an individual who is entitled to benefit from an insurance contract issued to a retail customer of the firm, that customer has made a complaint to the firm. - (c) You meet condition (a) or (b) above and: - i. the response period for the complaint has not ended, but the firm has given a final response to the complaint and you are not satisfied with that response; or - ii. the response period for the complaint has ended. - 12.
-For your complaint to be considered by the CDRS, you must meet the following conditions: - (a) Your complaint must be in writing; - (b) Your complainant must be a person as defined in rule 8 of the CDRS rules; - (c) You must have already complained direct to the authorised firm and not be satisfied with either: - i. the firm's final response; - ii. the firm's explanation for its delay in responding; or - the firm's failure to respond by the end of the eight-week period from the date you made your complaint.
+- ii. if you are an individual who is a surviving dependant of someone who has died and who was a retail customer of the firm, that customer has made a complaint to the firm; - iii. if you are a legal personal representative of someone who has died and who was a retail customer of the firm, that customer has made a complaint to the firm; - iv. if you are the widow or widower of someone who was a retail customer of the firm, that customer has made a complaint to the firm; or - v. if you are an individual who is entitled to benefit from an insurance contract issued to a retail customer of the firm, that customer has made a complaint to the firm. - (c) You meet condition (a) and (b) above and: - i. the response period for the complaint has not ended, but the firm has given a final response to the complaint, and you are not satisfied with that response; or - ii. the response period for the complaint has ended. - 12.
+For your complaint to be considered by the CDRS, you must meet the following conditions: - (a) Your complaint must be in writing; - (b) Your complaint must relate to a person as defined in rule 8 of the CDRS rules; - (c) You must have already complained directly to the authorised firm and are not satisfied with either: - i. the firm's final response; - ii. the firm's explanation for its delay in responding; or - iii. the firm's failure to respond by the end of the eight-week period from the date you made your complaint; - (d) the compensation you seek does not exceed QAR 400,000 (as stipulated by rule 14 of the CDRS rules); and